Philip Freneau: Early life and education

-Writing career
+Career

 Following his graduation, he tried his hand at teaching, but quickly gave it up.
 He also pursued a further study of theology, but gave this up as well after about two years.
 As the Revolutionary War approached in 1775, Freneau wrote a number of anti-British pieces.
-However, by 1776, Freneau left America for the West Indies, where he spent time writing about nature—and writing biting satire about the cruelty of slavery in the West Indies.
+However, by 1776, Freneau left America for the West Indies, and for two years was a business agent on Saint Croix, observing the horrors of slavery up close.
+One of his best-known poems, "On Sir Toby", catalogs these horrors and has become a well-known anti-slavery poem.
 In 1778, Freneau returned to America, and rejoined the patriotic cause.
 Freneau eventually became a crew member on a revolutionary privateer, and was captured in this capacity.
 He was held on a British prison ship for about six weeks.
 This experience, which almost killed him, was detailed in his work The British Prison Ship, which prompted many more patriotic and anti-British writings throughout the revolution and after.
 For this, he was named "The Poet of the American Revolution".

-In 1790 Freneau married Eleanor Forman, and became an assistant editor of the New York Daily Advertiser.
+In 1790, Freneau married Eleanor Forman, and became an assistant editor of the New York Daily Advertiser.
 Soon after, Madison and Secretary of State Thomas Jefferson worked to get Freneau to move to Philadelphia in order to edit a partisan newspaper that would counter the Federalist newspaper The Gazette of the United States.
 Jefferson was criticized for hiring Freneau as a translator in the State Department, even though he spoke no foreign languages except French.
 Freneau accepted this sinecure, which left free time to head the Democratic-Republican newspaper Jefferson and Madison envisioned.

-This partisan newspaper, The National Gazette, provided a vehicle for Jefferson, Madison, and others to promote criticism of the rival Federalists.
+This partisan newspaper, National Gazette, which Freneau founded in Philadelphia with Jefferson, Madison, and others, provided a vehicle to promote criticism of the rival Federalist Party.
 The Gazette took particular aim at the policies promoted by Alexander Hamilton, and like other papers of the day, would not hesitate to shade into personal attacks, including President George Washington during his second term.
 Owing to The Gazette's frequent attacks on his administration and himself, Washington took a particular dislike to Freneau.

-Later years and death

 Freneau later retired to a more rural life and wrote a mix of political and nature works.

+Death

-He died at 80 years of age, frozen to death while returning to his home, and was buried in what became the Philip Morin Freneau Cemetery on Poet's Drive in Matawan, New Jersey.
+He died at 80 years of age, frozen to death while returning to his home near Freehold, New Jersey, and was buried in what became the Philip Morin Freneau Cemetery on Poet's Drive in Matawan, New Jersey.
 His mother was also buried there but his wife was laid to rest at her family plot in Mount Pleasant Church Cemetery on what is now Route 516 and Main in Matawan.